EGR314-Team205/EGR314-Team205/index.md

 - Keep track of deadlines and create a schedule for the team.
 - Complete assignments beforehand for time to review and fix errors before submission.

-## Recommendations for future students
+## Recommendations for Future Students

 - Pay close attention to details and be precise in your work, especially when it comes to labeling components and specifying values.
 - Communication is key to success in group projects, so make sure to keep in touch with your team regularly.